Gradient Span Algorithms Make Predictable Progress in High Dimension: Proof of Theorem

-allows us to apply Lemma~\ref{lem: previsible sampling} to both coordinate system and points.
+allows us to apply Corollary 2.12 from \citet{benningMeasureTheoryConditionally2026} to both coordinate system and points.
 The delicate part is that the input must be previsible with respect to the filtration \(\filt_\timestep\).
-So now the coordinate system must also be previsible.
+This implies the coordinate system must also be previsible!
 We therefore cannot use future gradients for our coordinate system.
 This forces us to define a custom coordinate system for every step.
 That means after \(\timestep\) steps we have \(\timestep\) different coordinate systems.
 We will carefully reduce this to just one coordinate system per iteration in the formal proof.
 Turning this strategy into a rigorous proof is a bit tedious and requires a careful induction including a few additional technical induction hypothesis.